alexandresanlim/bitcoin-mcp-server/README.md

 ## Integration Example

-To use this MCP server as a tool provider in a client (e.g., Claude client), add a configuration like:
+To use this MCP server as a tool provider in a client (e.g., Claude client), you can either reference a local build or use the published npm package.

+### Using Local Build Path

 ```json
 "btc-server": {